-Dog Food: How to Make Your Own
+How to Make Your Own Dog Food

 Make sure that you follow the storage guidelines to keep them fresh.
 Most supermarkets now sell freshly made dog food that you can buy in the dairy case, and it costs a fortune.
 Here is an economical way to do it yourself.

-There is no evidence to support that a raw diet is beneficial or recommended although I know from experience that many breeders highly recommend it for certain breed dogs.
-I prefer my dogs to have cooked food products, however, there are many views on the subject.
+There is no evidence to support that a raw diet is beneficial or recommended.
+Although, I know from experience that many breeders highly recommend it for certain breed dogs.
+I prefer my dogs to have cooked food products; however, there are many views on the subject.
 Ultimately, you have to research it and decide on what diet is best for your individual pet and likewise, even in the same household, one dog may thrive on one diet and another do poorly.

-The only down side is that you have to prepare it but most of the recipes are not that time consuming and are highly nutritious.
+The only downside is that you have to prepare it—but most of the recipes are not that time-consuming and are highly nutritious.
 BirkDale Pet Mix is recommended for certain dogs with extreme health issues and is easily prepared by combining water with the mix and meat.

 - 2 cups cooked brown rice

-- 1-2 pound of plain yogurt
+- 1-2 pounds of plain yogurt

-- Steam vegetables in a vegetable steamer or steam in pan with a veggie steamer device until tender.
+- Steam vegetables in a vegetable steamer or steam in a pan with a veggie steamer device until tender.
 Remove from steamer and allow to cool a bit.

-- Chop the vegetables to desired size by hand or add vegetables to a food processor and pulse until the vegetables are coarsely chopped.
+- Chop the vegetables to the desired size by hand or add vegetables to a food processor and pulse until the vegetables are coarsely chopped.

 - Mix the chopped vegetables with the rice and ground meat.